melezhik/Sparrow6/documentation/taskchecks.md

 marker that defines the start of code block.

-The very first line of code block should contain language identificator in form of `!language` to define programming language to be used to execute code block, for instance:
+The very first line of code block should contain language identification in form of `!language` to define programming language to be used to execute code block, for instance:

 ```